dmin/bones/readme.md

 # Bones

-A barebones testing framework.
-Well, more of a function than a framework.
+A barebones javascript testing framework.
+Actually, more of a single function than a framework.

 ## Install